 |Are services effective?||Requires improvement|

 |Overall Trust rating||Requires improvement|

 How our core services were rated

 Our Trust has made significant improvements since its last full inspection in 2014, with 77% of our services rated ‘good’ or ‘outstanding’.
 This includes a rating of ‘outstanding’ for our national deaf child and adolescent mental health service (CAMHS) based in York, and a rating of good for our older peoples’ wards in Leeds which had received a rating of ‘inadequate’ two years ago.

 We attended a Quality Summit on Thursday 8 December 2016 with the CQC, commissioners and partners across the local health and social care sector.
 The purpose of the Quality Summit was to develop a plan of action and recommendations based on the inspection team’s findings as set out in the inspection reports.
 This plan will be developed by partners from within the local health economy and the local authority.
 We submitted our action plan to the CQC in December.

-Our Trust should expect follow-up inspections of the areas that are rated ‘requires improvement’ within the next 12 months.
+Our Trust should expect follow-up inspections of the areas that are rated ‘requires improvement’ within 12 months of the last inspection.
 The CQC will also be carrying out an announced well-led review during the same period.

 Read the full inspection report